Reeb Graph Metrics from the Ground Up: Discussion

+We thank our anonymous reviewers for their effort in reviewing this manuscript and offering detailed feedback.
 We thank Tim Ophelders for his permission to include Fig.~\ref{fig:graphandSmoothing}.
 In addition, we thank Ulrich Bauer for the inspiration for Figure~\ref{fig:distanceLandscape} from his talk at SoCG 2020 as well as for clarifications regarding the edit distance, and Håvard Bjerkevik for a helpful discussion on interlevel set persistence.

-The work of EM was funded in part by the NSF through CCF-1907591 and CCF-2106578.
-The work of EC was funded in part by the NSF through grants CCF-1907612, CCF-2106672, and DBI-1759807.
-BB and JL were supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, under Award Number(s) DE-SC-0019039.
+This work is supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, under Award Number(s) DE-SC-0019039, and by the National Science Foundation under grants CCF-1907591, CCF-2106578, CCF-2142713 CCF-1907612, CCF-2106672, and DBI-1759807.